PSU Delft Summer Program

 "At the City of Portland, we had been talking about building better bicycle facilities, but it was hard to imagine them.
 By visiting with Dutch traffic engineers, you could ask them specific questions on what was working for them and how their design philosophies evolved over time."

-Faculty: Dr. Robert Bertini (PSU), Dr. Peter Furth (NEU)
+Faculty: Dr. Robert Bertini (PSU), Peter Koonce (PSU)